-When a drunk driver hits you, the first thought may be, Why did it happen at all?
-Someone made the choice to drink, get behind the wheel, and put lives at risk.
 Now you’re left to carry the impact of that decision.
 It is natural to ask what justice looks like moving forward.
 For many people, that means searching for the average settlement for a drunk driving accident in Virginia.

 Those searches don’t give one answer that fits every case.
 Like any other personal injury case, settlements depend on the extent of injuries, the medical care required, and how the crash affects daily life.
 These damages are meant to compensate you for your injuries.

 One distinguishing factor in drunk driving cases is that you may also be entitled to punitive damages, which are damages over and above compensatory damages which are designed to punish the drunk driver.
-Instead of looking for an average settlement number, it helps to understand what a settlement should include after a DUI crash.

 If you recently suffered injuries in a crash caused by a drunk driver in Virginia, call Merrick Brock PLLC to arrange a free consultation.

-What Should DUI Accident Settlements Cover?
+What Should DUI Accident Settlements Cover in Richmond?

 The term “average settlement for a drunk driving accident” can give the wrong impression that lawsuit settlements follow a set formula.
 They don’t.
 What matters is what the settlement should cover for the person injured by the drunk driver.